 Amy Mayer

-Interim News DirectorAmy Mayer is an award-winning journalist with more than 25 years of experience in public radio.
-As an editor with the California Newsroom collaboration, she worked with reporters throughout the state.
-Previously, she was an editor at St. Louis Public Radio and for eight years she covered agriculture as the Harvest Public Media reporter based at Iowa Public Radio.
-She also worked at stations in Massachusetts and Alaska and has written for many newspapers, magazines and online news outlets.
-Amy is a past board member of the Association of Independents in Radio, a former chapter president of NLGJA: The Association of LGBTQ+ Journalists and a big fan of trainings she has received through the Institute of Journalism and Natural Resources and IRE.
-Find more of her work at www.amymayerwrites.com.
+News DirectorAmy Mayer is an award-winning journalist with more than 25 years of experience in public radio.
+Before KAZU, she worked as an editor for the California Newsroom and at St. Louis Public Radio.
+For eight years, she covered agriculture as the Harvest Public Media reporter based at Iowa Public Radio.
+She's also worked at stations in Massachusetts and Alaska and has written for many newspapers, magazines and online news outlets.

 -